alertlogic/paws-collector/collectors/salesforce/README.md

 # Overview
-This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll 3rd party service API to collect and forward logs to the Alert Logic CloudInsight backend services.
+This repository contains the AWS JavaScript Lambda function and CloudFormation Template (CFT) for deploying a log collector in AWS which will poll Salesforce (LoginHistory, EventLogFile, LoginEvent, LoginGeo, User, ApiEvent, LoginEvent, LogoutEvent, LoginAsEvent) service API to collect and forward logs to the Alert Logic CloudInsight backend services.

 # Installation